walterhiggins/WMPJS/book-outline.md

       guesser.sendMessage('You guessed correct!');
     }

 ... compares two numbers - the number returned by the dice roll and the number guessed by the player - and if they are equal then the block of code between the `{ }` curly brackets is executed (the player is sent a message saying they guessed correctly).
 The code block will not be executed if the numbers are not the same.
-It's important in Javascript when asking the question is something equal to another, that you use `==` rather than a single `=`.
+It's important in JavaScript when asking the question is something equal to another, that you use `==` rather than a single `=`.
 The single `=` sign is used when you want to assign a value to a variable.
 We say `name = 'steve'` but we ask the question `name == 'steve'`?

 The test is always placed between the `( )` round brackets.
 There are many other kinds of tests you can use other than comparisons.
 If you use just a single number it can be tested.
 Any single number except 0 will resolve to `true` when used inside an `if` test, while any non-empty text will resolve to true.
 Try issuing the following commands at the sever console prompt: